OSC/ood-documentation/source/installation/resource-manager/torque.rst

   The path to the Torque client libraries. bin
-  The path to the Torque client binaries. bin_overrides
+  The path to the Torque client binaries. submit_host
+  A different, optional host to ssh to and *then* issue commands. *Optional* bin_overrides
   Replacements/wrappers for Torque's job submission and control clients. *Optional*